dvidelabs/poly.shell/doc/api/jobs.md

 extensively in logging, and are also useful for creating temporary files.

-Multiple actions within a single job always run in parallel.
+Multiple actions within a single job always run in parallel on the same site.

 `jobs` : job name or (nested) array of job names.
 Jobs run in order at each site, but in parallel across different sites.